Hanabi-Live/hanabi-live/docs/FEATURES.md

 * Each player has the option to enable the ability to pre-play cards, which is similar to "pre-moves" in Chess.
 * Players can pre-play or pre-discard by clicking and dragging a card to the respective location and releasing the mouse button.
 Once done, the card will hover over the location until their turn has arrived, and then the action will be automatically performed.
 * Once a card is pre-played or pre-discarded, it cannot be undone unless they go back to the lobby (or refresh the page).

-#### Speedrun Keyboard Hotkeys

-* Each player has the option to enable speedrun keyboard hotkeys to allow for faster actions.
-* This feature is bugged and will be reimplemented in the future.

 <br />